ajuelosemmanuel/wysi-bot/PRIVACY_POLICY.md

 ## Storage of Data

 The Data isn't stored.
-The code running is available in this github repository as a "proof".
+It is only processed so the bot can work (and detect "727" in your messages!).
+The code running is available in this GitHub repository as a "proof".

 ## User Rights